 Banking, Money and Taxes in the United Kingdom

-Opening a bank account will be a priority for expats moving to the United Kingdom.
-Although this is a fairly simple process, foreigners will require proof of income and employment, as well as evidence of a local address.
+Opening a bank account will be a priority for those moving to the United Kingdom.
+Although this is a fairly simple process, expats will need proof of income and employment, as well as evidence of a local address.

 Online banking is a standard feature offered by all banks in the United Kingdom and makes managing everyday finances really simple.